M-P-P-C/Signing-an-Ubuntu-Kernel-for-Secure-Boot/README.md

 # Signing a Linux Kernel for Secure Boot
-A step-by-step guide on how to install and sign a Linux kernel to boot with Secure Boot, because it shouldn't be so hard to have the latest drivers for your machine
+A step-by-step guide on how to install and sign a Linux kernel to boot with Secure Boot, because it shouldn't be so hard to have the latest drivers for your machine.

+I do not guarantee this will work with your machine, so do it at your own risk.
+Although in a scenario in which the new kernel won't boot it should be possible to rollback to the working one.

 ## Table of contents
 <!--ts-->